 Orientation, Advising & Registration

-All students who are accepted into the CCP Program must participate in CCP Orientation.
-Instructions for participating in CCP Orientation are included in the email message to accepted CCP students.
+All students who are accepted into the CCP Program must complete the online CCP Orientation.
+Instructions to access the online in CCP Orientation are included in the email message to accepted CCP students.

 To be eligible to participate, CCP students taking classes on our campus or online must communicate with an Academic Advisor to plan and register for classes.
 Our Academic Advisors work closely with CCP students to ensure they understand college expectations, are taking college courses applicable to both high school graduation and long-term college goals, and to monitor student progress.
 Details about this process are covered during CCP Orientation.

-NOTE: If you plan to participate as a CCP student in courses ONLY offered in your high school, please check with your Guidance Counselor for alternative procedures available at your high school.
+NOTE: If you plan to participate as a CCP student in courses ONLY offered in your high school, please check with your School Counselor for alternative procedures available at your high school.

 |Email: firstname.lastname@example.org||Email: Linda.Romero@cincinnatistate.edu|